Climate Action Plan

 - enhancing environmental quality leading to significant cost savings over time

-Our offer is for 15 local small businesses to participate in the pilot funded from the Council’s New Development Carbon Compensation Fund, to:
+As part of the scheme, 15 local small businesses enrolled.
+12 businesses completed their Green Business accreditation – funded from the council’s New Development Carbon Compensation Fund, aiming to:

 - help businesses cut their carbon emissions and lower their bills, which will contribute to reducing the borough’s overall emissions.
 This will also encourage other businesses to go green.